Harmful Chemicals in the Ozone Layer Drop by 50%

 What can be said about the reduction of harmful chemicals in the ozone layer?

-This reduction shows that when countries work together, wonderful things can be achieved.
-The signing of the Montreal Protocol shows that international cooperation is possible and is important for our planet’s survival.
+The signing of the Montreal Protocol shows that international [[cooperation::Working together with others to achieve a common goal.]] is possible and is important for our planet’s survival.

 What are your thoughts on this?
 What more can be done to prevent the ozone layer from depleting?